Car Accident Lawyer In Van Nuys

 To establish liability for the accident and substantiate the severity of your injuries, we may bring in experts in various fields, from trauma doctors to collision reconstruction analysts.

-It is important to speak to an attorney immediately following an auto accident to ensure the preservation of crucial evidence and witness recollection.
+It is important to speak to an auto accident attorney in Van Nuys immediately following an car accident to ensure the preservation of crucial evidence and witness recollection.
 In addition, California law places time limits on filing an automobile accident claim.
-We are committed to the timely investigation of your claim.
+Our Van Nuys auto accident lawyers are committed to the timely investigation of your claim.

-Selecting a capable personal injury attorney is one of the best choices you can make after a car accident.
+Selecting a capable Van Nuys auto accident lawyer is one of the best choices you can make after a car accident.
 Call (818) 536-7776 now to get started.

 I have been in an accident, what should I do?